AlPalPie/petadoption-be/README.md

 I built this app to showcase those lovely cats!
 But also to mimic a pet adoption website and showcase the following features:

 - Full Stack app using the MERN stack
-- Complete RESTful backend web API and database using ExpressJS, Mongoose, MongoDB
+- Complete RESTful backend web API and database using ExpressJS, Mongoose, MongoDB - hosted on AWS EC2
 - Frontend API requests and data caching with RTK Query
 - User authentication and authorization using JSON Web Tokens (JWT)
 - Frontend global state management using Redux and React
 - Support for uploading image files (JPEG/PNG) through multipart form data using the multer middleware package
 - Cloud object storage using Amazon AWS S3

+Users can perform the following actions:

+- All users can view profiles and pictures of animals added by other users.
+- Users must create an account and login in order to be able to add, update, or delete animals or images.
+  - Users can create an account with one of 3 roles, in order of increasing privileges - Customer, Employee, Admin.
+  - For demonstration purposes, all 3 roles are available to anyone.
+- Users can favorite animals and view a list of their favorites on their account dashboard